-Do not use abrasive cleaning agents or hard objects during cleaning as these can damage the refrigerator.
-Never use hard or pointed tools to remove ice or to loosen objects which have frozen in place.
+Warning: Do not use abrasive cleaning agents or hard objects during cleaning as these can damage the Cool Box.
+Never use brushes, scouring pads or hard or pointed tools to remove ice or to loosen objects which have frozen in place.

-As soon as the refrigerator becomes dirty, clean it with a damp cloth.
-Make sure that no water drips into the seals.
-This can damage the electronics.
-Wipe the refrigerator dry with a cloth after cleaning.
+- Clean the interior of the Cool Box regularly as soon as it becomes dirty with a damp cloth. - 2.
+Wipe the Cool Box dry with a clean cloth after cleaning.